 Students entering the MS in Health Law and Strategy are required to hold a four-year bachelor’s degree from an accredited college or university in the U.S. or an equivalent degree from a foreign country.

-If you submit your application prior to the conferral of your bachelor’s degree or equivalent, we will accept and evaluate your application with the understanding that your degree completion is in progress.
+If you submit your application prior to the conferral of your bachelor’s degree or equivalent, the Admissions Committee will accept and evaluate your application with the understanding that your degree completion is in progress.
 If an offer of admission is made, it will be contingent upon receiving your degree conferral prior to enrollment.

 Transcripts submitted through the online application must meet the following criteria:

-- Unofficial transcripts are required from all colleges or universities attended in which you earned grades and/or academic credits at the college-level, including undergraduate, study abroad, transfer credits, continuing education, etc.
+- Official transcripts are required from all colleges or universities attended in which you earned grades and/or academic credits at the college-level, including undergraduate, study abroad, transfer credits, continuing education, etc.

 - Uploaded files must be scanned copies of transcript(s) received from the college/university registrar OR electronic transcripts (such as those available through eSCRIP-SAFE, Parchment, and National Student Clearinghouse).